General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-the rest follows. \end{proof} Spacetimes that solve equations (\ref{2.5})-(\ref{2.7}) can be denoted by the triple $(A,G,v)$, which specifies the metric through $A$ and $G$, the fluid four-velocity through $v$ and the density through the constraint (\ref{2.8}). \begin{proposition} FLRW$(0,\sigma,1)$ is given implicitly by:
+\end{proposition} The one in the second argument of FLRW$(\sigma,1)$ corresponds to the subfamily of unperturbed FLRW spacetimes, with the perturbed FLRW spacetimes defined in the next subsection.
+Note that the $k<0$ and $k>0$ FLRW spacetimes are not self-similar, so only a self-similar perturbation of the $k=0$ FLRW spacetimes will result in a self-similar spacetime. \begin{proof} The proof is given in Appendix \ref{A.1}. \end{proof} Spacetimes that solve equations (\ref{2.5})--(\ref{2.7}) can be denoted by the triple $(A,G,v)$, which specifies the metric through $A$ and $G$, the fluid four-velocity through $v$ and the density through constraint (\ref{2.8}). \begin{proposition} FLRW$(\sigma,1)$ is given implicitly by: